kbase/kb_sdk/README.md

 - Does not require new uploaders/downloaders
 - Wrapper written in Python, Java, R, or Perl

-If you have a tool you would like to register with KBase that cannot meet these requirements, please contact us to discuss possible solutions.
+If you have a tool you would like to register with KBase that cannot meet these requirements, please <a href="http://kbase.us/contact-us">contact us</a> to discuss possible solutions.

-In order to register your Apps with KBase, you have to be an approved developer.
-To become approved, first create a standard KBase user account through http://kbase.us and apply for a developer account.
-Once you have submitted the forms, please contact us at http://kbase.us/contact-us with your username and we will help with the next steps.
+You can use the SDK to develop and test Apps with a regular KBase user account (and a Git repository).
+When you’d like us to deploy your App publicly in KBase, please <a href="http://kbase.us/contact-us">contact us</a>  to be added to the developer list.

 ## <A NAME="steps"></A>Steps in Using SDK